BenjaminJSLee/bookstore-inventory-system/README.md

   by typing the following command into the terminal: `npm i knex -g`

   3. To connect a database, create a new `.env` file using the `.env.example` file as a template.
 You can fill out all DB fields or just the DB_URL field.
   The database must use postgreSQL.
+Make sure to include the CLIENT_URL inside the .env file if you're using the associated client-app.

   4. Using the terminal or command line, type `knex migrate:latest` to create the database tables, and `knex seed:run` to seed the database.
   You can type `knex migrate:rollback` to rollback the latest migration.

   5. After the database is set up, you can type `npm start` in the root of the project to run the server.

+  6. (Optional) If you'd like to run the client as well, make sure the REACT_APP_SERVER_URL is set in the client .env file, and the CLIENT_URL is set in the server .env file.

 ## Endpoints

+I would recommend using Postman to test the routes.
+The client-side provides an acceptable interface to view the data, but cannot currently edit any data.

 ### Main Endpoints
 These are the basic endpoints required to have the API be customisable.